hacstac/Notebook/content/post/steps-to-setup-postgresql.md

 # Note: For all pg_dump options: https://www.postgresql.org/docs/13/app-pgdump.html
 ```
-- Note: You can also use backup scripts like this, that create a backup of your and pushed to the cloud (eg: S3) ( Please Read The Code Before Using )
+- **Note**: You can also use backup scripts like this, that create a backup of your and pushed to the cloud: eg: S3. ( Please Read The Code Before Using )
   - [postgres-manage-python](https://github.com/valferon/postgres-manage-python)

 ### Restore